0smic/Random_Program/README.md

 I try to built my own sorting algorithm Without using any idea or concept of sorting algorithm which already exists.
 Here is how,

-magine you get a list of number like this [23,2,43,12,9,1,4,54,65,23]
+Imagine you get a list of number like this [23,2,43,12,9,1,4,54,65,23]

 well my algorthim convert this list into a 2 dimension array Which i like look this ( array[65][1] ) kinda format.

 Let's call like this array[x][y].
 The x represent the position and y present the number which in the list.

-if you draw a number line of whole number the number y always in the y position 4 will in the 4th position, 10 in the 10th position so y in yth position. x = y (if y is a number in the list) if y is not a number in the list we would assign it with a special character.
+if you draw a number line of whole number the number y always in the y position

+4 will in the 4th position, 10 in the 10th position so y in yth position. x = y (if y is a number in the list) if y is not a number in the list we would assign it with a special character.